Shivam-kum-mhta/AgriVerify/README.md

-THIS IS AGRIVERIFY

 # AgriVerify Documentation

 **AgriVerify** is a decentralized platform that allows farmers to certify their organic produce using blockchain technology.
-It aims to ensure trust and transparency in the certification of organic crops, providing consumers with the ability to verify the authenticity of the crops they purchase.
+It ensures trust and transparency in the certification of organic crops, providing consumers the ability to verify the authenticity of the crops they purchase.

-This documentation will cover the setup, usage, and features of the AgriVerify platform.

 ---

 ## Table of Contents

 1. [Getting Started](#getting-started)
 2. [Features](#features)
 3. [Installation](#installation)